 Having received my J.D. degree on May 7, 2010, I postponed taking (and passing) the Bar Exam until February 22 and 23, 2011, due to my unsuccessful candidacy in House District 28 (now HD 22) for the Colorado House of Representatives.
 Between law school and taking the Bar, during my candidacy, I did some independent policy consultancy regarding child and family and mental health services while looking for a permanent position in policy design and advocacy.
 I worked for a while in the summer and autumn of 2011 as the (unpaid) Executive Director of ClearMind, Inc., a newly established non-profit dedicated to a more holistic, evidence-driven, socially contextualized, and coordinated approach to mental health care.
 I also helped establish a Spanish-language political talk radio show in Denver and co-hosted the first couple of broadcasts.

-I am a 2010-11 Colorado Leaders Fellow with the Center for Progressive Leadership; am currently on the board of directors of CHARG mental health resource center, and was formerly on the board of directors of CLLARO (Colorado Latino Leadership, Advocacy, and Research Organization) and on the advisory council of the Colorado chapter of PAIMI (Protection and Advocacy of Individuals with Mental Illness); and recently researched and wrote a report on obstacles to accessing mental health services by Medicaid-eligible children with dual diagnoses for Colorado Legal Services as a CU Law Judicial Fellow (see “The Harvey Report”).
+I am a 2010-11 Colorado Leaders Fellow with the Center for Progressive Leadership; am currently on the board of directors of CHARG mental health resource center, and was formerly on the board of directors of CLLARO (Colorado Latino Leadership, Advocacy, and Research Organization) and on the advisory council of the Colorado chapter of PAIMI (Protection and Advocacy of Individuals with Mental Illness).
+In 2011-12, I researched and wrote a report on obstacles to accessing mental health services by Medicaid-eligible children with dual diagnoses for Colorado Legal Services as a CU Law Judicial Fellow (see “The Harvey Report”).
 I am committed to contributing to the development of an ever more robust process of public policy production and implementation, reducing the degree to which we are engaged in a contest of relatively arbitrary ideological certainties, and increasing the degree to which we collectively and cooperatively apply reason and disciplined imagination to evidence in service to human welfare.

 I returned to teaching in the Fall of 2012, was the Student Advisor (aka Dean of Students) at Kepner Middle School for the 2014-15 school year, and, as of the most recent editing of this page (Spring 2016), am teaching Spanish in Cherry Creek Schools.
 I am interested in becoming involved in administration, curriculum design, and/or educational innovation and reform, treating education as the incubator of human consciousness rather than as merely an assembly line of ritualized and inadequate technical skills development.
 I am also open to other possibilities in the non-profit or public sector working on improving our social institutional landscape.